gerardroche/gerardroche.github.io/_posts/2018-02-21-neovintageous-1.5.0.md

 }
 ```

+{% include note.html content="In newer versions the super keys can be toggled via Command Palette → NeoVintageous: Toggle Super Keys." %}

-For example, if you want to map `<D-i>` to the *Goto Symbol in Project* command, which is available out-of-the-box in Sublime Text via the `goto_symbol_in_project` command.
-You can map to any command by **camel casing** it, **upper-casing the first letter**, and **appending `<CR>`** (create the mapping in your vintageousrc file, you can open it via the Command Palette "NeoVintageous: Open My vintageousrc File"):
+For example, to map `<D-i>` to the Goto Symbol in Project command, which is available out-of-the-box in Sublime (the `goto_symbol_in_project` command).

 ```vim
 nnoremap <D-i> :GotoSymbolInProject<CR>
 ```

-You need to reload the mappings, you can do that via the Command Palette "NeoVintageous: Reload My vintageousrc File".
+You can map to any command by PascalCasing it.

+Append `<CR>` to indicate pressing the enter key.

-Another example, is mapping `<D-n>` to run the nearest test (requires the [Test](https://github.com/gerardroche/sublime-test) plugin):
+Another example, is mapping `<D-n>` to run the nearest test (requires the [Test](https://github.com/gerardroche/sublime-test) package):

 ```vim
 nnoremap <D-n> :TestNearest<CR>
 ```

-Note: Currently only `a-zA-Z` super keys are implemented e.g. `<D-i>`, `<D-I>`, `<D-o>`, etc.
+Currently only `a-zA-Z` super keys are implemented e.g. `<D-i>`, `<D-I>`, `<D-o>`, etc.

+**Troubleshooting**

-Note: Operating systems make extensive use of the super-keys for desktop commands.
+Operating systems make extensive use of the super-keys for desktop commands.
 If you find a super-key is not working in Sublime Text, then it's probably bound to a desktop command, and if that's the case then ST won't receive the key event.
 You can check if ST is receiving the event by running `sublime.log_input(True)` in the console (Menu → View → Show Console).
 If it's not receiving the event, then you need to clear whatever desktop command the key is bound to.
 If you use Ubuntu see [Ubuntu keymaps](/2018/02/17/ubuntu-keymaps/).

 ## Command-line editing and search history